Vuju/primer-finder/README.md

 ### Connectors

 The system uses a connector architecture to handle different input/output sources:
-- FileConnector: Handles file-based input/output
+- FileConnector (deprecated): Handles file-based input/output
+- DbConnector: Handles usage of eyeBOLD.
-- Other connectors can be implemented by extending the base Connector class
+- Other connectors can be implemented by extending the base Connector class.

 ## Performance Optimization